marshallhelenm/tome-backend/README.md

+# What an old project!
+Worth keeping around, but reading through this code makes me cringe.
+A worthy effort for a super fresh bootcamp grad, so I'll keep it around.
+Maybe some day I'll rewrite it with all my POODOR knowledge.

 ## The World Builder's Tome | [Live Demo](https://wbtome.herokuapp.com/) | [Frontend](https://github.com/marshallhelenm/tome-frontend)
 The World Builder's Tome, or simply, Tome, is a story-building tool that enables novel writers or rpg game masters to create and organize robust and complex fictional worlds.